Thurston's fragmentation and c-principles: Introduction

 \subsubsection{Perfectness and Mather-Thurston's theorems}

-Often in h(c)-principle theorems, the {\it formal solutions} is easier to study than the {\it holonomic solutions}.
-However, Thurston used the Mather-Thurston theorem and the perfectness of the identity component of smooth diffeomorphism groups to improve the connectivity of the Haefliger space which is in formal side of the theorem.
+Often in h- and c-principles theorems, the {\it formal solutions} is easier to study than the {\it holonomic solutions}.
+However, Thurston used the Mather-Thurston theorem and the perfectness of the identity component of smooth diffeomorphism groups to improve the connectivity of the Haefliger space which is on the formal side of the theorem.
 Similarly, our c-principle theorems and the perfectness results in \cite{MR2729009, MR2509723, MR2284795} can be used to improve the connectivity results of the corresponding Haefliger structures.
-In particular, as a corollary (see \Cref{improve}) for transverse contact structures and flag of foliations, we obtain the following. \begin{cor} The Haefliger classifying space $\overline{\mathrm{B}\Gamma_{2n+1,ct}}$ of codimension $2n+1$ Haefliger structures with a transverse contact structures is is at least $(2n+2)$-connected. \end{cor} These connectivity ranges are improved by one from the previously known ranges (see \cite[Proposition 7.4]{mcduff1987applications}).
+In particular, as a corollary (see \Cref{improve}) for transverse contact structures and flag of foliations, we obtain the following. \begin{cor} The Haefliger classifying space $\overline{\mathrm{B}\Gamma_{2n+1,ct}}$ of codimension $2n+1$ Haefliger structures with a transverse contact structure is at least $(2n+2)$-connected. \end{cor} These connectivity ranges are improved by one from the previously known ranges (see \cite[Proposition 7.4]{mcduff1987applications}).

 However, for a PL manifold $M$, unlike other transverse structures, curiously the perfectness result is not known in general.
 It was asked by Epstein (\cite{epstein1970simplicity}) whether $\text{PL}_0(M)$ as an abstract group is perfect and he proved it for $\text{PL}_0(S^1)$.
 In \cite{nariman2022flat}, the author used the c-principle for $\textnormal{\text{Fol}}^{\textnormal{\text{PL}}}_c(M)$ and the work of Greenberg (\cite{MR1200422}) to show that $\text{PL}_0(M)$ is perfect for any closed surface $M$.